charanzrapeti/eslab-task2/docs/source/scheduling_algorithms.md

 - **Task 5** is scheduled on Node 5, starting at time 40 and finishing at time 60, which meets its deadline of 100.
 - **Task 6** runs on Node 6, starting at time 40 and ending at time 60, well within its deadline of 120.

-- No deadlines were missed in this schedule.
+- No task missed its deadlines.

 ## Latest Deadline First (LDF) Multinode (Without Communication Delay)